stanley-fork/ragit/docs/build.md

 cd ragit
 ```

 You need [cargo](https://github.com/rust-lang/cargo) anyway to compile the source. `cargo` is the only dependency.
+Make sure that your rust-toolchain is up to date.
+Ragit doesn't have an MSRV policy (I don't have time to test it on different rust versions), but it's likely to fail on 1.80 or older versions of rust.

 ```
 cargo build